-Go to page 17 for detailed information about Quick-release systems.
+Go to "□ Check the wheels" on page 17 for detailed information about Quick-release systems.

 5. Remove and replace your tire

 These instructions are written for standard tire systems with tubes.
 For another type of tire, consult your bike shop.